speedyplane2247/async_wake_ios/README.md

 an error then MIG will assume that the reference was not consumed by the external method and as such the MIG generated coode will drop a reference on the port.

-IOSurfaceRootUserClient external method 17 (s_set_surface_notify) will drop a reference on the wake_port (via IOUserClient::releaseAsyncReference64) then return an error code if the client has previously registered a port with the same callback function.
+iSourfaceRootUserClient external method 17 (s_set_surface_notify) will drop a reference on the wake_port (via IOUserClient::releaseAsyncReference64) then return an error code if the client has previously registered a port with the same callback function.